iampawan/VXDocX/docs/flex.md

 If you have N number of widget as children for HStack and you want to scroll them.
 Then consider using `scrollHorizontal()` extention.

 :::note
-`scrollHorizontal()` is a extention which makes children scroll Horizontal.
+`scrollHorizontal()` is an extention which makes children scroll Horizontal.
 :::

 For a Vertical variant, see [VStack](#vstack-class).